JiangXL/BIO206-15/Lecture7.md

 Budding vesicle is dicatated by special coating protein, including Clathrin(网格蛋白), COPI, COPII.
 Clathrin is made of .
 Adaptor proteins select cargo into clathrin-coated vesicle.
 Different locations for PIPs to regulate targeted vesicular transport.
 Membrane-bending proteins help deform the membrane during vesicle formation.
 Dynamin mediated

-Rab proteins direct the vesicle to the correct target sites.
+Rab proteins di                                 rect the vesicle to the correct target sites.
 SNARE proteins mediate the fusion of the lipid bilayer.
 Rad-GDP is inactive and cytosolic, usually bound to Rab-GDP-dissociation inhibitor(GDI).
 Rab proteins guide transport vesicle to their target membrane.
 Activated by membrane bound Rab-GEF(Guanine exchange factor) and become Rab-GTP(active form).

 cascade(级联)

 ## 2. Techniques to study vesicular traffic
 ## 3. Transport from ER to Golgi apparatus

+## COP II-coated transport vesicle
+T-cell receptor(TCR)

+function for glycosylation

+Compart

+### 3.2 Functionfor Golgi appararus

 ## 4. Transport from trans-Golgi to lysosome

+multiple function, different maturation stages

+breadown in =side fa=nd

+Three pathways for degradation in lysosome

 ## 5. Endocytosis
 ## 6. Exocytosis

+TYea